-Here’s a closer look at what Trump is worth and where that wealth comes from.
+With Trump’s 72nd birthday fast approaching on June 14, click to see what Donald Trump is worth and where that wealth comes from.

 As of February 2018, Trump had an estimated net worth of $3.1 billion according to Forbes.
 He has a long history of inflating his net worth in personal claims, putting his net worth north of $10 billion in his Personal Financial Disclosure filed with the federal government in May 2016.
 In reality, Trump’s $3 billion-plus fortune was born out of the company he took over from his father in 1971 and his successful career as a reality television star, hosting “The Apprentice” and “The Celebrity Apprentice.”